OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 1. Update the `SUBGRAPH_VERSION` variable in the `.subgraph-version` file.
 2. Run `yarn deploy-studio`

+## Deployment (Production)

+This subgraph is deployed on the Graph Protocol's Hosted Service:

+- For historical reasons, as the hosted service was the only option at the time
+- Going forward, the Graph Network does not yet offer multi-chain indexing, so the hosted service will still be required

+To deploy, do the following:

+1. Obtain the Graph deployment token
+2. Copy the .env.sample file to .env and set the value of the `GRAPH_TOKEN` variable
+3. Run `yarn auth`
+4. Run `yarn deploy`

 ## Tokens

 Tokens are defined and mapped in the `src/utils/Constants.ts` file.